 At the

-We did so twice, once from Bishkek (to Kyrgyzstan) and once from Beyneu (to Uzbekistan), and both times not taking the Land Cruiser as those car papers were still valid.
+We did so once from Bishkek (to Kyrgyzstan) and once from Beyneu (to Uzbekistan), and both times not taking the Land Cruiser as those car papers were still valid.
+This summer we’ll cross into Uzbekistan (Tashkent border) because we (also) need to renew the TID for the Land Cruiser.

 Caravanistan is an up-to-date website to check whether you need a visa or not.
 Or check with the embassy.